Unity-Technologies/ml-agents/docs/FAQ.md

 ## Instance of CoreBrainInternal couldn't be created

-If you try to use ML-Agents in Unity version 2017.1 - 2017.3, you might encounter error that looks like this:
+If you try to use ML-Agents in Unity versions 2017.1 - 2017.3, you might encounter an error that looks like this:

 ```console
 Instance of CoreBrainInternal couldn't be created.
 The the script